angular/angular/aio/content/guide/template-syntax.md

 such as a [template input variable](#template-input-variable) (`let hero`) or a [template reference variable](#ref-vars) (`#heroInput`).

 {@example 'template-syntax/ts/src/app/app.component.html' region='context-var'}

 The context for terms in an expression is a blend of the _template variables_, the directive's _context_ object (if it has one), and the component's _members_.
 If you reference a name that belongs to more than one of these namespaces, the template variable name takes precedence, followed by a name in the directive's' _context_, and, lastly, the component's member names.

 The previous example presents such a name collision.
 The component has a `hero` property and the `*ngFor` defines a `hero` template variable.
-The `hero` in `{{hero}}` refers to the template input variable, not the component's property.
+The `hero` in `{{hero.name}}`
+refers to the template input variable, not the component's property.

+Template expressions cannot refer to anything in the global namespace.
+They can't refer to `window` or `document`.
+They can't call `console.log` or `Math.max`.
+They are restricted to referencing members of the expression context.
 <a href="#toc">back to top</a>

 {@a no-side-effects}